nikiwlan/BA-Deepfake-Detection-Utils/Datasets/preprocess_datasets/README.md

 ### RealForensics

 1. **Detect 68 Landmarks of the Videos**:
     I decided to use [face-alignement](https://github.com/1adrianb/face-alignment) to detect landmarks of videos.
-I adapted the detect script for video landmarks detection, it can be found in `detect68landmarks/detect_videos`, made to save all video landmarks in a .npy file as needed.
+I adapted the detect script for video landmarks detection, it can be found in `detect68landmarks/detect_video_landmarks`, made to save all video landmarks in a .npy file as needed.

+   **Example Usage**
+    ```sh
+    python detect_video_landmarks.py --base_dir "D:\RealForensics\data" --dataset_name "Forensics" --subdataset_name "RealFF"
+    ```

-3. **Directory structure for landmarks, videos, and cropped faces:**
+2. **Directory structure for landmarks, videos, and cropped faces:**

 **Frames:**
 data/{dataset_name}/{dataset_subset_name}/{compression}/videos/